droonga/droonga.org/tutorial/plugin-development/index.md

 Processing phase
 : At this phase, a plugin can process incoming requests on each partition, step by step.

-The processing phase includes 3 sub phases:
+The processing phase includes 3 sub pluggable phases:

 Handling phase
 : At this phase, a plugin can do low-level data handling, for example, database operations and so on.